School shut after Covid-19 outbreak across several year groups

 A SCHOOL has shut to pupils after an outbreak of Covid-19 across several year groups.

-A letter was sent home to parents yesterday (July 4) from the head teacher saying that the school was to shut to all 173 pupils today at Barlby Bridge Primary School in Barlby near Selby.
+A letter was sent home to parents yesterday (July 4) from the head teacher saying that the school was to shut to all 173 pupils today at Barlby Bridge Primary School in Thomas Street in Selby.

 Head Claire Hughes said: "We have been advised of several confirmed cases of Covid-19 in school which affects multiple year groups.
 We are also still waiting to hear back from other pupils who have symptoms and have been for tests.
 I have therefore made the difficult decision to close the school on Monday (July 5) to all children.